SESVA_Logo_CircleSESVA_Logo_Stacked Circle_RGB

 Experience the rewarding sense of pride that comes from serving your community.

-You will play a vital role in ensuring the safety of the Western Australians through working with the community you live in.
+You will play a vital role in ensuring the safety of Western Australians through working with the community you live in.

 Make lifelong friends